southalc/enc/README.md

     ntp:                                             # the 'ntp' class has a class parameter
       ntpserver: 0.pool.ntp.org                      # class parameter `ntpserver` for class `ntp`
   parameters:                                        # top-scope variables hash
-    mail_server: mail.example.com                    # this value will take precedent over anything from a manifest
+    mail_server: mail.example.com                    # set a top-scope variable for this environment

 dev:                                                 # 'dev' environment
   classes:                                           # assigned classes hash
     types:                                           # the 'types' module has no parameters assigned
   parameters:                                        # top-scope variables hash
-    swallow: african                                 # set a top-scope variable for this entire environment
+    swallow: african                                 # set a top-scope variable for this environment

 nodes:                                               # 'nodes' hash
   node1: dev                                         # 'node1' assigned to 'dev' environment with no additional customizations
   node2:                                             # 'node2' defined as a hash
     environment: dev                                 # 'node2' assigned to 'dev' environment
     parameters:                                      # top-scope variables hash for this node
-      swallon: european                               # node-specific parameter overrides the defined environment parameter
+      swallow: european                              # node-specific parameter overrides the defined environment parameter
-  node3: bogus                                        # 'bogus' environment is not defined in the inventory, node defaults to 'production'
+  node3: bogus                                       # 'bogus' environment not in inventory, node reverts to 'production'
 ```

 ## Setup